Aestivation/industrial-vision-abb-pickings/README.md

 # industrial-vision-abb-pickings
 This code aims at picking and placing some objects on a fixed conveyor.
 For this, YOLO11 + XGBoost are used.
 YOLO detects the object  and draws a rectangle bounding box around; the center of the rectangle is regarded as a grasping point.
 Dealing with more complicated objects, orientation can be needed which is estimated by XGBoost here.

-A vision-guided robotic picking pipeline for sorting irregularly shaped objects on a conveyor, combining object detection, camera-to-robot coordinate calibration, and a learned grasp-orientation model to control an ABB industrial robot.

 ## How it works